 2. Saying that the Place You're Looking for has Moved or is Closed

 This is a common scam that you are likely to experience all over India, but most often around tourist destinations in major cities.
 In Delhi, travelers looking for the foreign tourist reservation office at the New Delhi railway station are often told that it's closed or has moved.
 They are then taken to a travel agent to make their booking.

 Other variations of this scam will be encountered when you attempt to visit shops and tourist attractions that are apparently “closed”.
 In each case, an offer will be forthcoming to take you to an alternative and sometimes even “better” place.
 You should ignore these people and continue to proceed to wherever you wanted to go.

 This scam is widespread in Jaipur and also Agra, where many people come to buy gemstones.
-It involves tourists being approached by a gem dealer, who convinces them to buy some gemstones for him, import them under their duty free allowance, then sell them on to one of his willing partners in the their home country for much more money than they originally paid.
+It's also now occurring frequently in other popular tourist destinations such as Goa and Rishikesh.
+The scam involves tourists being approached by a gem dealer, who convinces them to buy some gemstones for him, import them under their duty free allowance, then sell them on to one of his willing partners in the their home country for much more money than they originally paid.

 Of course the details that you'll be given about the "partner" are fictitious and you'll be stuck with a lot of worthless gems.
 Definitely avoid anyone who approaches you with an offer like this or any similar scenario.
 Sometimes you won't be asked to buy the gems, but instead to provide a "financial guarantee" of your credit card number and signature.
 Read about one woman's terrible experience with this scam here.